 You got this.

-When you develop your intuition, you'll always know what you need, and how to get it.
+When you trust your intuition, you'll always know what you need, and how to get it.

 Here's My Deal